georgringer/cart_stripe/Readme.md

 - Install the extension
 - Provide the stripe API key (best is to set it in ENV variables)
-- Include the static TypoScript of the extension + Adopt the payment per country options
+- Copy the TypoScript of the extension + Adopt the payment per country options

 ## Todo